 What this means in practice, is that a single frame with ray tracing enabled takes far longer to render on the 1080 Ti than it does on the 2080.
 That means you can play at higher detail settings and resolutions with ray tracing on the 2080 than you can on the 1080 Ti.
-It means you'll get higher frame rates with ray tracing enabled on the 2080 than you will on the 1080 Ti.
-In some cases, quite considerably so.
+It also means you’ll get higher frame rates with ray tracing enabled on the 2080 than you will on the 1080 Ti; in some cases, quite considerably so.
 It also means that if your chosen game allows it, you can opt for greater ray tracing effects.

 The 1080 Ti is a decent card for getting a look at what ray tracing can do, but it’s not the best card out there for actually experiencing it in a fluid, playable fashion.